DanRoscigno/katacoda_scenarios/WIP/step1.md

-A two-node Kubernetes cluster started when you began the scenario.
+A Kubernetes cluster started when you began the scenario.
 Run the `kubectl get nodes` command to see if the nodes are in the *Ready* state:

 `kubectl get nodes`{{execute HOST1}}